Parents ask their children all kinds of questions:

 Say your child’s name when you ask them questions.
 There’s nothing better, at any age, than to hear our names said with love.

-Well crafted questions invite your children into a world of reflection, emotion, and connection with you.
-Good questions motivate our kids to reflect on their social, their personal and their inner lives.
+Well crafted questions invite your children into a world of reflection, emotion and connection with you.
+Good questions motivate our kids to reflect on their social, personal and inner lives.

 Dialoguing over a good question will help our kids to laugh, to de-stress and to grow as connected communicators.
 It will show them that we care.
 We will be modeling that mature human connection involves thought, love and articulation.

 Want to be closer to your teen/child?
 Start asking better questions!